m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

     Please review the requirements and tell me what's unclear, confusing, or ambiguous.
 ```

-When you compiler and use this prompt, you're essentially asking your LLM to help you fill in the missing parts.
+When you compile and use this prompt, you're essentially asking your LLM to help you fill in the missing parts.
 If it knows 10 ways to do something, this is where it can help you narrow it down to the one you want.
 If it doesn't understand some part of what you're trying to achieve, this is where it can ask you to clarify.